OnePageCRM/OnePageCRM.github.io/_posts/2019-03-05-weve-got-swagger.md

 <br>

 Coupling these complaints of the previous system along with the many additional benefits of Swagger, it was a "no-brainer".
-OnePageCRM's API documentation has now undoubtedly gotten some Swagger about it (pun very much intended)!
+[OnePageCRM's API documentation][5]{:target="_blank"} has now undoubtedly gotten some Swagger about it (pun very much intended)!

 One of the reasons that documentation takes up so much development time is because it needs to be very organized and navigable.
 You have to worry about where to put examples, how to organize your methods, and how much detail to provide for each call.